ajschumacher/gadsdc/11-types_and_bases/lab_SQL_Northwind.md

 _Structured Query Language_ (SQL) is a very useful [declarative language](http://en.wikipedia.org/wiki/Declarative_programming) for working with data.
 It is usually supported (with some variation) by relational databases.
 The tutorialspoint [SQL Quick Guide](http://www.tutorialspoint.com/sql/sql-quick-guide.htm) is a handy cheat sheet for a lot of the syntax.
 As a data user, access to data will usually consist of a more or less complicated `SELECT` statement.

+For joining data with SQL, this [Visual Explanation of SQL Joins](http://blog.codinghorror.com/a-visual-explanation-of-sql-joins/) is quite good.
+One thing to note is that "join" will also often be known as "merge" in statistical software - with cross joins more like `outer()` in `R`.

 This lab uses the SQL playground provided in-browser by [W3Schools](http://www.w3schools.com/).

  * [W3Schools SQL playground](http://www.w3schools.com/sql/trysql.asp?filename=trysql_select_all)